-While men are still the main participants, nowadays, kickboxing workout benefits are also appreciated by women who are looking for an exciting and intense low-impact fitness activity that will enable them to transform their bodies quickly.
+While men are still the main participants, nowadays, kickboxing workout benefits are also appreciated by women looking for an exciting and intense fitness activity that will enable them to transform their bodies quickly.

 With its focus on martial arts techniques and cardio, when undertaken as exercise, the benefits of kickboxing for fitness are indisputable.